Brightly coloured children's play area and text that reads Brockhole on Windermere review

 Brockhole adventure playground

 There is a huge adventure playground at Brockhole which is completely free and has equipment suited to all ages.
-My children have loved this park from when they were toddlers and still do with my eldest being almost 10 years old.
+My children have loved this park from when they were toddlers and still do with my eldest being 11 years old.

 There is an area for younger children with a play boat, a small hut and other play equipment.
 It’s great to see little ones burning off energy and using their imaginations